41% of the total area of the city of Seattle is water. Combined with our beautiful summers, it’s a perfect place for water sports!

 I was surprised how stable and solid the board feels.
 It took me a little bit of time to work up to Lake Washington chop and boat wakes, but I had no problem jumping on the first day and cruising around in relatively flat water.

 One obvious downside of an inflatable board is pumping it up.
-Yes, it takes a little work and I’ve seen a lot of people with inflatable paddleboards who spend upwards of 15 minutes pumping up their boards.
+Yes, it does take a bit of work and I’ve seen people with inflatable paddleboards who spend upwards of 15 minutes pumping up their boards.
+With XTERRA’s high quality dual-action pump, you’ll be done quicker than you think!
+It takes me an average of 5 minutes to inflate my board!

-I’ve been really impressed by XTERRA’s high quality dual-action pump.
-It has a dial that allows you to use it in double action mode during the first phase of inflation when pressure is not high.
-That means your board is getting inflated on both the up and the down, which really cuts inflation time in half.
+Their pump has a dial that allows you to use it in double action mode during the first phase of inflation when pressure is not high.
+That means your board is getting inflated on both the up and the down, which cuts inflation time in half.
 I pump in double action mode until it gets tough to continue pumping, then I flip the dial and pump in single-action mode until the board is fully inflated.

 The recommended board inflation is 12-14 PSI.
 If you’re in cold, choppy water, higher pressure is better.
 I weigh 120 lbs and it takes me an average of about 220 pumps over 4½ minutes to inflate my board to 12 PSI, which has been plenty sturdy for me!
 Believe me, I’m not Wonder Woman, but it’s relatively easy and a good excuse for an extra workout!